 MODULE · Events

 One calendar.
 Every school day, accounted for.
-Holidays, exams, PTMs, festivals, sports day — in one place.
+Holidays, exam days, PTMs, festivals, sports day — in one place.

-A single academic calendar for the whole school — holidays, exams, parent-teacher meetings, sports day, festivals and student events.
-Every entry is linked to attendance, fee schedules and parent WhatsApp alerts, so a date change in March automatically pushes through every dependent module.
+A single academic calendar for the whole school — holidays, exam days, parent-teacher meetings, sports day, festivals and student events.
+Every entry is scoped to the right classes, counted into the working-day total, and visible to the principal, the office and the teachers on the same screen.
 Built for the Indian school year — CBSE, ICSE, IB, IGCSE and State Boards.

 How most Indian schools manage events today